Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Introduction

-The optimal lookback window is highly dependent on both the intrinsic properties of the dataset and the specific architecture of the forecasting model.
-For example, when comparing within the same weather dataset (\Cref{fig:lookback_analysis_motivation}), Channel Independent (CI) or \emph{univariate} models tend to favor longer lookback windows (e.g., 336 or 512), enabling deeper temporal modeling per variable~\cite{nie23, zeng23, chen23}.
-Whereas the Channel Dependent (CD) or \emph{multivariate} models jointly model all channels and often operate with shorter lookback windows (e.g., 96), leveraging channel dependence to compensate for the reduced temporal depth~\cite{wang24, liu24}.
-Even within CD class of methods (i.e, across different multivariate models) certain architectures benefit more from long histories than others.
-For example, Crossformer-CD significantly outperforms TimeMixer-CD at a lookback window of 96, yet its performance drops below TimeMixer-CD when the lookback window is extended to 336.
-These findings motivate our central claim: \begin{quote} \emph{Tuning the lookback window as a model-specific hyperparameter is essential for fair evaluation and reliable assessment in time series forecasting.} \end{quote}
+The optimal lookback window depends on both dataset properties and model architecture.
+As shown in \Cref{fig:lookback_analysis_motivation}, Channel-Independent (CI) models typically prefer longer windows (e.g., 336--512) to capture temporal patterns~\cite{nie23,zeng23,chen23}, whereas Channel-Dependent (CD) models often thrive with shorter windows (e.g., 96) by leveraging cross-channel dependencies~\cite{wang24,liu24}.
+Even within the CD class, benefits vary: Crossformer-CD outperforms TimeMixer-CD at $L=96$, but falls behind at $L=336$.
+These findings motivate our first claim: \textbf{\textit{Tuning the lookback window as a model-specific hyperparameter is essential for fair evaluation and reliable assessment in time series forecasting.}}

+The second limitation concerns the practical relevance of current LTSF benchmarks.
+Standard multivariate datasets—such as ETT, Electricity, Weather, and Traffic—exhibit very limited dependence among channels.
+This lack of inter-variable complexity renders these benchmarks overly simplistic, raising a critical question: \textbf{\textit{Does channel dependence truly matter in multivariate LTSF?}}